-Sunscreens should not be used to extend the duration of sun exposure as this will likely to lead to increased risk of excessive UV exposure.
-It is advisable to sunscreen every day when the UV index is predicted to reach 3 or above.^[9]
+Sunscreens should not be used to extend the duration of sun exposure as this will likely to lead to increased risk of excessive UV radiation exposure.
+It is advisable to apply sunscreen every day to exposed parts of the skin when the UV index is predicted to reach 3 or above.^[9]

 Some sunscreens may contain nanoparticles to improve cosmetic appeal and the efficacy of the product.
-Nanoparticles are not likely to cause harm when used as ingredients in sunscreens and when sunscreens are used as directed.
-[10]
+Nanoparticles have not been found to cause harm when used as ingredients in sunscreens and when sunscreens are used as directed.^[10]